 Continuing with the practice followed in previous years, training was provided to Oral Examiners (OE) by the HKEAA.
-Teachers with prior experience as Oral Examiners were invited to take part in the Online Oral Training Workshop held in March 2010.
-Teachers without prior experience, or not having completed the online training workshop, were required to attend the OE Training Workshop conducted in April 2010.
+Teachers with prior experience as Oral Examiners were invited to take part in the Online Oral Training Workshop held in March 2011.
+Teachers without prior experience, or not having completed the online training workshop, were required to attend the OE Training Workshop conducted in March or April 2011 for primary and secondary OEs respectively.
 In order to ensure the quality of OEs, the Authority appointed more than ten Assistant Examiners to assist in the training.